rubyfu/RubyFu/en/required_gems.md

   pry --simple-prompt
   ```

-> **Note:** Most of our example will be executed on **pry** so please consider it as main part of our environment.
-Otherwise \(when you see `#!/usr/bin/env ruby) then it means a file script to execute.`
+> **Note:** Most of our examples will be executed on **pry** so please consider it as main part of our environment.
+Otherwise, when you see `#!/usr/bin/env ruby, it means a file script to execute.`

 ## Modules gems

-Due the demanding of wrapping all required gems in a one gem, we've created [hacker-gems](https://rubygems.org/gems/hacker-gems) which installs all below gems at one time.
+Due the demand of wrapping all required gems into one gem, we've created [hacker-gems](https://rubygems.org/gems/hacker-gems) which installs all the below gems at one time.

 ```
 gem install hacker-gems
 ```

-You might need to install some packages before to avoid any error of missing libraries
+You might need to install some packages beforehand to avoid any errors of missing libraries.

 ```
 sudo apt-get install build-essential libreadline-dev libssl-dev libpq5 libpq-dev libreadline5 libsqlite3-dev libpcap-dev git-core autoconf postgresql pgadmin3 curl zlib1g-dev libxml2-dev libxslt1-dev vncviewer libyaml-dev curl nmap